The interplay of inertia and elasticity in polymeric flows: Results

-We begin by showing how fluid kinetic energy is distributed across scales $k$ in Fig.~\ref{Ek} (c, d).
-The spectrum $E(k)$ is a measure of the kinetic energy per mode such that the total energy $\mathcal{E} = \langle |\bu|^2 \rangle/2 = \int E(k) dk $.
-We recall that $E(k) \sim k^{-5/3}$ in the inertial range of HIT~\citep{Kolm1941,Frisch96} which is modified to $E(k) \sim k^{-2.3}$ in PHIT ~\citep{Bodenschatz21,Marco23}, while ET shows $E(k) \sim k^{-4}$~\citep{SinghET23}.
-We now show that polymeric flows, in fact, exhibit a multi-scaling behaviour.
+We begin our study by investigating how energy is distributed across scales in a statistically stationary state in flows of polymeric fluids.
+The distribution of energy is given by its spectrum $E(k)$ which is a measure of the energy content at scale (mode) $k$ such that the total energy $\mathcal{E} = \langle |\bu|^2 \rangle/2 = \int E(k) dk $.
+Energy spectrum is one of the most commonly studied quantities in turbulence and was shown by~\citet{Kolm1941} to have a self-similar distribution across scales in (the inertial range of) HIT as $E(k) \sim k^{-5/3}$ (see also~\citet{Frisch96}).
+We now show in~\cref{Ek} how this self-similar distribution of fluid kinetic energy is modified in PHIT, and its dependence on polymer elasticity $De$ in panel (a) and the intensity of turbulence $\Rel$ in panel (b).